ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-arch.md

 **Disadvantages:**

 - Metric store restart requires cc-backend restart and the other way around
-- A cc-backend restart can take very long since the metric store checkpoints have to loaded on startup
+- A cc-backend restart can take more then a minute since the metric store checkpoints have to be loaded on startup
 - Resource contention between web serving and metric ingestion
 - No horizontal scaling of metric ingestion
 - Single point of failure for entire system